 |

->FAMILY SYSTEMS WITHIN EDUCATIONAL CONTEXTS
+>FAMILY SYSTEMS WITHIN EDUCATIONAL AND COMMUNITY CONTEXTS

 Special Features

-- Concrete exercises and practical interventions, including suggestions for interventions within the school system
+- Suggests interventions within the school system

 Contents